solderq35/hitruns-wiki/website/docs/downpatching.md

 ## OS

-- This should work on Windows as well as Linux using Wine / Steam Proton (there is no native Linux version for Hitman 3)
+- This should work on Windows as well as Linux using Wine / Steam Proton (there is no native Linux version for Hitman WoA)
 - As a bit of trivia, most Legendary users are on Linux, presumably with Wine for Epic

 ## Install Instructions